First of all, what is Kalaripayattu?

 Bodhidharma and Kalaripayattu.

-While there is little historical evidence to support the idea that Bodhidharma was a Kalaripayattu master, there are some similarities between the two martial art forms.
-Both Kalaripayattu and Shaolin Kung Fu emphasize the use of circular movements and aim to develop physical strength, agility, and mental discipline.
+While the idea of Bodhidharma being a martial arts expert lacks historical backing, there are certain similarities between Kalaripayattu and some martial art forms.
+Both Kalaripayattu and Shaolin Kung Fu emphasize the use of circular movements and aim to develop physical strength, agility, and mental discipline, but again, that description fits many styles.

-Today, Kalaripayattu is practised not just in Kerala but also in other parts of India and around the world.
+Today, Kalaripayattu is practiced not just in Kerala but also in other parts of India and around the world.
 It is recognized as a valuable cultural and martial arts practice that continues to evolve and adapt to modern times.

-Thanks for reading
+Thanks for reading.

 Gert